Summary Hospital-level Mortality Indicator (SHMI)

-The SHMI is subject to continuous review and has been through the Indicator and Methodology Assurance Service process, which is hosted by NHS Digital on behalf of the wider health and social care system.
-For the latest developments in the SHMI review please refer to the January update in the resources below.
+The SHMI is subject to continuous evaluation and the methodology is now due for review.
+For the latest developments in the SHMI review please refer to the updates in the resources below.

 Following the recommendations from the national review of the Hospital Standardised Mortality Ratio (HSMR), the Department of Health and Social Care commissioned NHS Digital to produce and publish the SHMI.
 As part of the review, the Department of Health and Social Care also commissioned independent statistical modelling work, which was carried out by the School of Health and Related Research (ScHARR) at the University of Sheffield and their report is available to download below.